Towards Realistic Remote Sensing Dataset Distillation with Discriminative Prototype-guided Diffusion: Experiments

 \subsection{Qualitative Results}

-Figure~\ref{fig:comparison} presents a qualitative comparison between randomly selected real images and distilled images generated by different dataset distillation methods on the UCM, AID, and NWPU datasets with IPC = 5.
-As shown in the figure, existing methods exhibit varying degrees of limitations in terms of visual realism and sample diversity.
-For instance, Stable Diffusion~2 tends to produce visually plausible samples but suffers from limited intra-class diversity, often resulting in highly similar layouts or repetitive structures.
-In contrast, methods such as Minimax Diffusion may generate more diverse samples, but often introduce noticeable artifacts or exhibit degraded visual fidelity.
+Figure~\ref{fig:comparison} presents a qualitative comparison between randomly selected real images and distilled images generated by different dataset distillation methods on representative categories from UCM, AID, and NWPU, including \emph{Tenniscourt}, \emph{Viaduct}, and \emph{Stadium}.
+Overall, the compared methods exhibit varying limitations in preserving realistic remote sensing semantics and maintaining intra-class diversity.
+For example, Text2Earth tends to generate samples with consistent class-specific patterns, such as repeated tennis courts or stadium-like structures, and often suffers from limited layout diversity and noticeable texture degradation.
+CaO$_2$ and DiT-IGD can produce more varied layouts in some cases, but their samples occasionally contain blurred object boundaries or weakened structural details.
+ImS$^3$ and ManifoldGD generally improve visual fidelity, yet some generated samples still show repetitive spatial patterns or incomplete scene structures, especially for complex categories such as \emph{Viaduct} and \emph{Stadium}.

-By comparison, the proposed DPD consistently generates distilled samples that are both visually realistic and diverse across different scene categories and datasets.
-As illustrated in the airplane, viaduct, and stadium classes, DPD not only preserves key structural and semantic characteristics of real remote sensing images like object shapes and surrounding contexts, but also captures substantial variations in viewpoint, scale, and background environment.
-These qualitative observations indicate that the proposed DPD method can effectively balances realism and diversity during the dataset distillation process, which is well aligned with the quantitative results reported in Section~\ref{quantitative_results}.
+By comparison, the proposed DPD achieves a better balance between visual realism and sample diversity across different datasets and scene categories.
+For the \emph{Tenniscourt} class in UCM, DPD preserves clear court layouts while presenting diverse colors and surrounding contexts.
+For the \emph{Viaduct} class in AID, DPD captures complex road intersections and curved overpass structures with relatively realistic spatial organization.
+For the \emph{Stadium} class in NWPU, DPD generates recognizable stadium shapes with variations in scale and viewpoint.
+These observations indicate that DPD can effectively preserve key structural and semantic characteristics of real remote sensing scenes while avoiding excessive sample repetition, which is consistent with the quantitative results reported in Section~\ref{quantitative_results}.

-Figures~\ref{fig:ucm}--\ref{fig:nwpu} further provide comprehensive visualizations of the distilled images generated by the proposed method across all classes on the UCM, AID, and NWPU datasets.
-It is worth noting that all results are presented without any manual ``cherry picking''.